-Acknowledgement I want to express my gratitude to my supervisor, Ing. support, advice, ideas, and guidance provided during the
+Acknowledgement

-Analysis of Covid-19 Restrictions Efficiency
+I want to express my gratitude to my supervisor, Ing.
+Jan Pavlík, for the invaluable help, support, advice, ideas, and guidance provided during the entire thesis process.

-Abstract
+Analysis of Covid-19 Restrictions Efficiency Abstract

 This thesis analyses the impact of covid restrictions in the Czech Republic, Germany and the Netherlands on the dynamics of the spread of the disease.
 The main research question is whether these restrictions have a positive impact on reducing the number of new cases of the disease.
 To achieve this goal, an analysis of the restrictions applied in these countries was carried out, the time periods for their introduction were determined, and their effect was assessed in the context of containing the spread of the disease.